 Pets are not permitted on campus and may not be left in vehicles on College property.
-There are occasions when a student or employee may need to bring an animal onto campus for the purpose of meeting an educational objective.
-Such requests should be made to the appropriate academic Dean prior to the animal being allowed onto campus.
 Subject to the rules set forth in section IV and V below, Emotional Support Animals and Service Animals are permitted in any area of campus where employees or students are permitted, with a few exceptions for health and safety reasons.